 This cost £1.4 million. £1 million came from the Heritage Lottery Fund; the Friends raised £100,000 from generous local donors, and the remainder was funded by WDC.

-A condition of the HLF grant is that the project must include a programme of community activities; currently directed by the WDC Community Engagement Officer.
+A condition of the HLF grant is that the project must include a programme of community activities; these are currently directed by the WDC Community Engagement Officer.

 The FPRG are now managed by the Leamington Society.